 Math: The Math IA will be extremely long and will actually require for you to put in the effort.
 However, just like everything else in IB, the effort is not the actual Math part.
 Yes.
 Your math should be correct.
 You should not have any incorrect calculations.
 You should also make your math relevant to the course.
 However, it is only about 20% on the rubric.
-Your “presentation” or things like grammar, your ability to make the equations look pretty, the use of graphs and charts, and your writing counts for the rest.
-Therefore, spend most of your time on making your IA look pretty.
+Your “presentation” or things like grammar, your ability to properly format equations, the use of graphs and charts, and your writing counts for the rest.
+Therefore, spend most of your time on making your IA look and sound pretty.

 Time Required: I wrote mine over the summer